The best Christmas movies you can stream for every holiday mood

 2. For when you’re feeling romantic: Love Actually (2003)

 Love Actually features nine intertwined stories which examine the complexities of love, the one emotion that connects us all.
 We’ve got a story revolving around a newly elected British prime minister, one about a married man who is tempted by his secretary and one about another man in love with his friend’s wife, among others.
 You’ll laugh, you’ll weep and you’ll want to re-watch it immediately.

 The best thing about Love Actually is the tremendously talented ensemble cast, which manages to inflict whimsy even in the dullest of stories.
 It’s just a tad too mushy and bloated, but it’s a delightful holiday flick overall.
-You can stream it on Netflix, Stan and Foxtel Now.
+You can stream it on Stan.